The Family: A Proclamation to the World

-"The Family: A Proclamation to the World" is a 1995 statement issued by the Church of Jesus Christ of Latter-day Saints (LDS Church) which defined the official position of the church on family, marriage, gender roles, and human sexuality.
+"The Family: A Proclamation to the World" is a 1995 statement issued by the Church of Jesus Christ of Latter-day Saints (LDS Church) which defined the church's official position on family, marriage, gender roles, and human sexuality.
 It was first announced by church president Gordon B. Hinckley.

 History

-Hinckley first read the Proclamation on September 23, 1995, at the church's General Relief Society Meeting, stating that the purpose was to "warn and forewarn" the world to the danger of deviating from its standards.
-In 1997, the LDS Church included the text of the Proclamation in an amicus brief to petition the Hawaii Supreme Court to reject same-sex marriage.
-The LDS Church has published copies of the Proclamation in many languages, distributing them worldwide, and some Latter-day Saints have framed the Proclamation for display in their church buildings and homes.
+Hinckley first read the proclamation on September 23, 1995, at the church's General Relief Society (women’s) Meeting, stating that the purpose was to "warn and forewarn" the world to the danger of deviating from its standards.
+In 2017, Dallin H. Oaks gave a talk in general conference suggesting the text of the proclamation was composed solely by the First Presidency and Quorum of the Twelve Apostles.

+In 1997, the LDS Church included the text of the proclamation in an amicus brief to petition the Hawaii Supreme Court to reject same-sex marriage.
+The case was Baehr v.
+Miike (originally Baehr v.
+Lewin).

-The Proclamation has been discussed and referenced in the church's general conferences as well as in many other types of church meetings throughout the world.
-For instance, the Proclamation and the associated issues addressed were discussed during the church's 2008 Worldwide Leadership Training Meeting.
+The proclamation has been discussed and referenced in the church's general conferences as well as in many other types of church meetings throughout the world.
+For instance, the proclamation and the associated issues addressed were discussed during the church's 2008 worldwide leadership training meeting.

-The Proclamation has also been influential among leaders of other religious traditions.
+The proclamation has also been influential among leaders of other religious traditions.
 For example, in 2014 the Vatican's Humanum: An International Interreligious Colloquium on the Complementarity of Man and Woman featured several world leaders including Pope Francis and Muslim theologian Dr. Rasoul Rasoulipour quoting from or citing its basic teachings.

 Contents

-Although the Proclamation presents no new doctrines or policies, it provides an official statement of the church on gender and sexual relations.
+Although the proclamation presents no new doctrines or policies, it provides an official statement of the church on gender and sexual relations.